tschmoderer/2017-euler-prj/README.md

    - In Report/ : some text to explain this work
      - analysis of the method.pdf : a summary of the next file
      - main.pdf : the full report of this work
-   - euler_non_uniform.bash : a script t make computation in teh non uniform case -euler_uniform_all.bash : a script to make all the simulation I computed in one shot, better be sure before launching blindly this programm.

  ## How to run
  It depends what do you want to do :
  1. I *strongly* recommand to read at least the Report/analysis of the method.pdf file before you launch the method.
- 2. I suggests you begin with launching main_euler_uniform_gui.m with octave (Lanching with matlab is possible but you might have to do some minor changes in the code), in order to get familiar with the cases and the method.
+ 2. I suggests you begin with launching main_euler.m with octave (Lanching with matlab is possible but you might have to do some minor changes in the code), in order to get familiar with the cases and the method.
- 3. If you want to launch all the simulation (might take a long time and use a lot of you computer ressources) lauch euler_uniform_all.bash from the consol.
+ 3. Then you can adapt the procedure to your case by modifying the initial conditions function

 ## Coming Soon
- - The routine for non uniform meshes
  - Maybe the routine in C

 ## Contact